-NOTE: The May dates of this tour are almost sold out, so book via the button below and pay your deposit asap.
-Due to the amount of interest, we have also added a second date in September 2026.
-If you want to join us, reserve your place by filling out the form below.
+NOTE: The May dates of this tour are now sold out.
+In case of cancellation, we have a waiting list, which you can join via the button below.
+Due to the amount of interest, we are also running a second trip in September 2026.
+Places are selling fast, so if you want to join us, reserve your place asap by filling out the form below.

 Wednesday 6 – Sunday 10 May 2026 // Wednesday 2 – Sunday 6 September 2026